-I am a sixty-something new writer who has been given the gift of retirement to pursue the things that interest me.
+I have been given the gift of retirement to pursue the things that interest me.
 Having worked all my life in education as a librarian, you might gather I have a passion for books.
 Over my forty year career, I worked with infants right through to university students and found each age group a delight to work with.
 Here are some of the books I like to read.

 Born In Cleethorpes, Lincolnshire, England